Its Drivers and Consequences for Work and Workers

 New technologies, if thoughtfully deployed also may improve the performance of the health care industry.
 To that end, our research identified three specific choice points regarding new technologies and how they are deployed:

+- Don’t underestimate the power of payment models.
 Provider organizations will only invest in a particular technology if they think it makes sense financially.
 Hastening the shift toward value-based care (from fee-for-service care) will likely accelerate the adoption and diffusion of quality-enhancing health care technologies.
 Likewise, Medicare and Medicaid account for a substantial share of our national health care bill.
 If policymakers think telehealth will improve access while containing costs, then reimbursement rules can be tweaked to ensure virtual visits are adequately reimbursed.
 This has happened, albeit on a temporary basis, in response to the COVID-19 pandemic.

+- Encourage experimentation with novel uses of technology.
 Careful experimentation will be necessary to assess the effectiveness and quality of care delivered virtually.
 In addition to adjusting reimbursement rules, this may require adapting state-based medical licensing and harmonizing scope-of-practice rules to allow responsibility and accountability across a wider range of health care professionals.
 Policymakers and managers should assess the effectiveness of technologies intended to empower front-line workers with better health care information and patient data, to enhance the role of frontline workers in patient care.

+- Prioritize the work, not the technology.
 By default, most employers focus on the amount and variety the technology under consideration can do, then give it as many tasks as it can manage, leaving remaining tasks for workers.
 Using a work-centered approach to new technology begins instead by asking, “What are people—RNs, direct care workers, etc.—really good at, and how might technology best exploit these strengths?”
 This approach respects human dignity as well as the constraints imposed by economics and technology: human labor will long remain part of the health care delivery process, will be in shorter supply, and cannot be altogether supplanted by new technology.
 Addressing worker shortages will require that workers be paid more and that they take on new roles, and it will require investments in upskilling.

 Given the challenges facing the U.S. health care industry and the opportunities that new technologies present, the choices we make now can lead us in one of two directions.
 Policymakers and industry leaders can choose a high-road path, in which the benefits of technological change are shared among patients, providers, and health care workers alike.
 Or, they can continue along the default trajectory, in which technology is deployed primarily to increase returns for atomized actors, and to reduce staffing and increase micromanagement of workers.
 Taking the high road will require coordinated efforts to improve industry outcomes that involve a voice for all stakeholders—in particular, health care workers.